 What is our Methodology?

-3rd party risk management is the process of ensuring that the use of external IT service providers and other IT vendors (third parties) does not create unacceptable potential for business disruption or negative impact on business performance.
-IT 3rd party risk management solutions support enterprises that have to assess, monitor and manage their exposure to risks arising from their use of third parties, which provide IT products and services or have access to enterprises' client information.
-Many solutions' capabilities now extend to identifying, assessing and tracking a vendor's subcontractors (or fourth-party relationships), a feature that is increasingly important to enterprises.
+3rd party risk management is the process of analyzing and controlling risks associated with outsourcing external IT service providers and other IT vendors (third parties).
+IT 3rd party risk management solutions support enterprises responsible for assessing, monitoring, and managing their exposure to risks involving third parties.
+Many solution capabilities now extend to identifying, assessing and tracking a vendor's subcontractors (or fourth-party relationships), a feature that is increasingly important to enterprises.

-High-profile failures of IT service providers, increasing rollouts of enterprise risk management programs and third-party access to regulated information are contributing to the demand for third-party risk management solutions.
-Still, regulatory requirements to address vendor risks, vendor performance, and mandates for the risk monitoring of third parties that access personal data (such as payment card and protected health information) are the biggest drivers of vendor risk management.
+The demand for third-party risk management solutions is increasing due to high-profile IT service provider failures providing access to regulated information.
+The largest drivers of vendor risk management include regulatory requirements to address vendor risks, vendor performance, and mandates for risk monitoring of third parties with access to personal data (such as card payment and protected health information).
 These mandates include U.S. state-level data breach notification laws, the Payment Card Industry (PCI) standard, privacy and data protection regulations worldwide, and industry-specific regulations in the banking, financial services, healthcare, and telecom sectors.

 Only the main domain (example.com) name of the target organization.

-No. NormShield will not generate any intrusive or malicious traffic if you request a scorecard.
-On the other hand, you may need to whitelist NormShield IP ranges if you are a NormShield Threat & Vulnerability Orchestration customer.
+No. NormShield will not generate any intrusive or malicious traffic if you request a cyber risk rating.

 NormShield knowledge base (customers only) includes description, remediation and references of a weakness / vulnerability, along with CWE-ID, CAPEC-ID, FIPS-199 impact level, NIST 800-53 control familiy, FISMA maturity level, and more.